rodrigolira/elasticsearch-query-collection/README.md

 2. Clone this repository or download `Elasticsearch API Guide.postman_collection.json`.
 3. Open Postman and click the `Import` button.
 In the next screen, point to the collection file.
 By selecting the file, it will be imported into your workspace.
 4. To make it easier to reuse the collection, I use a variable called `ELASTICSEARCH` which should point to the Elasticsearch API root.
 By opening requests you'll see that it points to something like `{{ELASTICSEARCH}}/someindex`.
 By default, the collection here will always have the variable set to `http://localhost:9200` which is Elasticsearch's default endpoint.
 If you want to target a different cluster, right click the collection, edit it, go to the `Variables` tab and set the value accordingly.

+All queries were created and tested using Elasticsearch `6.2.4`.